-Smooth values are created by adding multiple layers of graphite on the drawing surface.
+Smooth values are created by adding multiple layers of graphite to the drawing surface.

-Every grade of pencil will produce different values.
+Every grade of a pencil will produce different values.

 A 2H pencil will produce a lighter ling than an HB pencil.
 An HB pencil will create a lighter line than a 2B pencil.